preynal/git-ai/README.md

 # `git ai`

-It stages all changes and generates a human-readable commit message using language models.
+It stages all changes and generates a commit message using LLMs (gpt-4o-mini).

 What it does:
 ```bash